aws-samples/sample-genai-reflection-for-bedrock/README.md

 ### 4) Optimisation

-If you are not sure which exact hyperparameter configuration will suit your needs, you can use the Beehive hyperparameter optimisation functionality.
+If you are not sure which exact hyperparameter configuration will suit your needs, you can use the hyperparameter optimisation functionality.
 Here, you can define a set of ranges for the inference parameters such as the Bedrock models or rounds of reflection and these will be evaluated for against a test dataset.
 You can also specify a budget constraining the maximum cost ($) and maximum latency (seconds) per example.

 ```mermaid
 graph LR